A Useless Protagonist is exactly that

 - Minato of Sekirei starts out this way, but later on begins to be a bit of a planner.
 It can't really be helped considering he is the heart in a series of super powered Action Girls.
 He also winds up taking notes from Seo and accompanies his Sekirei in their missions as support.

 - Plus, as an Ashkabi, if he dies, so do all 6 of his Sekirei.

-- Madoka Kaname from Puella Magi Madoka Magica until very late in the series.
+- Madoka Kaname from Puella Magi Madoka Magica until very late in the series, despite being the main character mostly seems to around to be tortured and for other characters to rescue.
 As in, the very last episode.
 In the previous timelines, however, she kicks massive amounts of ass.
 Note that she's being kept in this role by Homura Akemi, who has very good reasons.

 - Yuri from Alien Nine.
 She really only cries and has nightmares during the whole series.

 - Italy from Axis Powers Hetalia.
 So much.
 Germany acts as his baby sitter.

 - Lampshaded.
 The title Hetalia comes from the Japanese words for 'useless' and 'Italy'.

 - Played with in Neon Genesis Evangelion.
 Shinji isn't a Useless Protagonist but Shinji himself and a number of other characters view him as this.
 It's a major part of the crippling inferiority complex Shinji has.

 - Pick a Hentai anime or manga.
 1): Does it revolve primarily around rape?
 2): Is the focus character a rape victim rather than a rapist?
 If the answer to both questions is yes, he or she will probably be this.
 (Exceptions tend to be Pinball Protagonists or Faux Action Girls, or occasionally Faux Action Guys—after all, if they were capable of defending themselves, why would they be constantly getting raped?)